Egypt Old Kingdom Facts

 The Seven Dynasty of Egypt Old Kingdom

-This period started from 2181 and lasted till 2055 BC.
+This period started in 2181 and lasted till 2055 BC.
 It starts with the seventh dynasty until part of the eleventh dynasty.
 During that period, Egypt was divided into two competing bases, the first base resided at Heracleopolis in Lower Egypt & the other one resided at Thebes in Upper Egypt.

 Temples during that period were pillaged and violated, their existing artwork was vandalized, and the statues of kings were broken and destroyed because of the political chaos.
 There was a conflict between the two kingdoms, which resulted in the reunification of Egypt under a single ruler, Mentuhotep II, during the second part of the eleventh dynasty.
 After that event, it was the beginning of the Middle Kingdom of Egypt.